 It would not be an unfounded criticism that I have picked and chosen scripture to support my position so everyone is invited to enter a rebuttal below.
 No genuine discourse will be censored.
 Apart from religion, however, there are other substantial legal issues unrecognized by local orders.
 Every person has a superior federal protection against involuntary disclosure of their protected health information which might be demanded of an unmasked person by shopkeepers or police.
 Requirements that all persons wear face coverings except those with medical conditions or disabilities subject such persons to public stigmatization.
 When all persons are required to cover their faces except those with medical conditions, there is a singling-out, an inverse identification, and a negative branding of persons with disabilities.
-If face covering signals the absence of a medical condition or disability, those who do not wear face covering may be presumed ill, infirm, or disabled, and perhaps even subjected to dissimilar treatment for fear or greater susceptibility and, therefore, greater transmissability.
-All of these scenarios violate the Health Insurance Portability and Accountability Act (HIPPA) and the Americans with Disabilities Act (ADA).
-Apart from this who can be the arbiter of medical conditions?
+If face covering signals the absence of a medical condition or disability, those who do not wear face covering may be presumed ill, infirm, or disabled, and perhaps even subjected to dissimilar treatment for fear of greater susceptibility and, therefore, greater transmissibility.
+All of these scenarios violate the Health Insurance Portability and Accountability Act (HIPAA) and the Americans with Disabilities Act (ADA).
+Apart from this, who can be the arbiter of medical conditions?
 Does severe claustrophobia qualify?
 Does the PTSD of one who was once abducted and gagged qualify?
 I cannot imagine that anyone would declare these invalid conditions.
 I also cannot imagine that anyone wants to dismissively trigger that person’s trauma.
-These injustices simply reinforce the position that face covering must be voluntary, not compulsory.
+These hypotheticals simply reinforce the position that face covering must be voluntary, not compulsory.